Documents

 • Oshawa Workers!
 Your Living Standards Are Being Cut From Under Your Feet.
 Leaflet calling for a mass meeting on Monday, March 4, 1929 under the auspices of the Oshawa Local of the Auto Workers’ Industrial Union of Canada.
 The keynote speaker was A. R. Mosher, President of the All-Canadian Congress of Labor and the Canadian Brotherhood of Railway Employees.

 • To Unite … Regardless.
-1943 publication of the UAW Education Department showing the union’s commitment to education members about the importance of fighting racism, and how that commitment had been key to winning the strike to unionize Ford in 1941.
-Features a photo of Paul Robeson adressing a Ford organizing rally and a reproduction of the 1943 “Cadillac Charter” against racial discrimination.
+1943 publication of the UAW Education Department showing the union’s commitment to educating members about the importance of fighting racism, and how that commitment had been key to winning the strike to unionize Ford in 1941.
+The pamphlet features a photo of Paul Robeson addressing a Ford organizing rally, an example of the union leadership taking on a “hate strike”, and a reproduction of the 1943 “Cadillac Charter” against racial discrimination.

 • The Bosses’ Boy: A Documentary Record of Walter P. Reuther.
 This pamphlet was put out by opponents of Walter Reuther leading up to the 1947 UAW Convention and the election of the UAW International President and Executive Board.
 Reuther’s opponents attacked Reuther for his redbaiting, coziness with management, and a hypocritical approach to fighting racism.